Prescription Drug Benefit

 Both Capital Rx and Optum Pharmacy follow specific guidelines to safeguard dependents’ protected health information.
 To learn more about these guidelines and how you can access pharmacy benefits information for your dependents, click here.

 Available as an alternative to Optum Home Delivery for mail-order and prescription services, Johns Hopkins Outpatient Pharmacy (JHOP) offers a full inventory of standard, specialty, and over-the-counter medications, as well as the convenience of discharge medication processing.
-You’ll be able to fill your 90-day supply maintenance medications through one of its outpatient pharmacies or use their mail-order services.
+You can fill your 90-day supply maintenance medications through one of its outpatient pharmacies or use their mail-order services.
+Here are the JHOP Locations.
+To transfer your prescriptions to JHOP, call their service center at 888-264-0393.

 Kaiser Permanente Prescription Drug Coverage